-EHP 2000 - Foundations of Existential and Humanistic Psychology possible future.
+EHP 2000 - Foundations of Existential and Humanistic Psychology

+This course provides an overview of existential and humanistic psychology including its history and origins, its current manifestations, its contributions to various aspects of psychology including clinical practice, its critiques, and its possible future.
 Saybrook University has played an important role in the development and advancement of humanistic and existential psychology, and it remains a leading force in these fields.
 Special consideration is given to the relevant history of Saybrook University in these movements.
 Additionally, consideration of other important organizations in humanistic and existential psychology are considered.
 3 credit(s)